The Clock Towers: Spire

-The spire has an eight-story glass-covered base (The Jewel) which belongs to a scientific center having its own small exhibition, another observation deck at 484 m (1,588 ft).
+The spire has an eight-story glass-covered base (The Jewel) which belongs to a scientific center having its own small exhibition, another observation deck at 484 m.
 The highest floor in The Jewel is the Control Tower Floor, which was planned to be used for controlling air traffic in the sky above Mecca (mainly helicopters, as airplanes are not allowed near Mecca).
 However, this was skipped for technical reasons and the future usage is not clear yet.
 Above from The Jewel, the spire has only technical installations for sound, light, and other infrastructure and eventually the last viewing deck and the crescent above it.
 The crescent is 21 m in diameter, has two regular floors with living areas, a prayer room in the center of the crescent and a few service floors and rooms.

 The crescent was constructed in Dubai in April 2011.
 It is made of fiberglass-backed mosaic gold, and it weighs up to 35 tonnes.
 It cost 90 million United Arab Emirates dirhams and took three months to build.

 The minaret and its base have loudspeakers which broadcast prayer calls to a distance of 7 km away and across an area of approximately 160 km2.